100 Things Turning 100 in 2022

 On September 1, 1922, New York City law required all “pool” rooms to change their name to “billiards.”
 The reasons for this 1922 law are murky, and today, the rule longer applies.
 In fact, the official NYC Business site states that “a Pool or Billiard Room License is required for any business that will have three or more pool, billiard or pocket billiard tables, for customer use on the premises,” showing that either pool or billiards is acceptable today.

 The beloved creator of the Marvel Comics universe and some of our favorite action movies was born in 1922.
 Lee gave the world Spider-Man, Thor, Iron Man, Black Panther, and the rest of the Avengers, as well as the X-Men and countless other comic book characters over much of the 20th and early 21st centuries.
-He died in 2018.
+He died in 2018 and left us all behind with his inspirational quotes.

 Born in Duluth, Minnesota, in 1922 as Frances Ethel Gumm, Judy Garland landed an MGM contract at age 13.
 Just four years later, she became famous as Dorothy in The Wizard of Oz.
 Though she also starred in a number of other movies, including Meet Me in St. Louis and A Star Is Born, Garland “spent more time as a singer than an actress” before her accidental overdose in 1969, according to Biography.com.